- Animal Services

 The City of Oakland encourages both private and public developers to provide bicycle parking facilities to supplement the City's grant-funded efforts.

 - To install racks on public property: Private property owners must apply for a minor encroachment permit.
-The total cost including application and other fees is $123.94 (information last updated November 2011).
+The total cost including application and other fees is $165.25 (information last updated for the 2015-16 fiscal year).
 Download information packet.

 - To install racks on private property: A permit may be required, depending on the type of installation.
 Contact the Oakland Permit Center for more information